KMKomer/Sentiment-analysis/README.md

 ### Objectives:
 1- analysing and visualising the data

-2- using distiBERT to automate the sentiment extraction process
+2- using python NLTK library to automate the sentiment extraction process